OpenAnnePro/site/src/installation.md

 # Get AnnePro2 Tools

+If you want the executable instead of compiling it yourself, [download it here] (https://ci.codetector.org/job/OpenAnnePro/job/AnnePro2-Tools/job/master/).
+Windows and Linux versions are available.
+Otherwise, follow the steps below:

 0. Install the latest stable `rust` toolchain using [rustup](https://rustup.rs/)
 0. Also install [Visual Studio Community edition](https://visualstudio.microsoft.com/downloads/) including the C/C++ module to prevent errors while compiling